1beebe/claude/README.md

 Demo from February 6, 2026 workshop illustrating how AI agents work: the LLM (brain) orchestrates tools and skills (hands) to accomplish tasks.

+> **Note for Workshop Attendees:** If you were at the live session, you'll notice these assets look different from what we generated together.
+This highlights the non-deterministic nature of LLMs - the same or similar prompts will produce vastly different results, even with identical data.
+This variability is a feature, not a bug, and understanding how to guide it is key to effective AI architecture.

 ## The Demonstration

 **Task:** Create a survey insights report from program feedback data